langrenxdh/advent-of-code/README.md

-# For Fun

-Solutions for Advent of Code - year 2021.
+# Solutions for Advent of Code

 https://adventofcode.com/2021